alexandrthings/vehicleGame/README.md

 # Vehicle Base
-## STILL IN DEVELOPMENT

 Something I made for block-built vehicles in Unity.
-Might turn this into a library that's easy to use (unlike this project) later.

-Can run around ~75 vehicles on a normal computer comfortably.

 ## Features
 - Meshing optimized for small triangle count